Someguy123/steem-docker/README.md

 ./run.sh stop
 ```

-1. Delete the `./dev/shm` files, which are not be compatible with HF19 and need to be re-built.
+1. Delete the `./dev/shm` files, which are not compatible with HF19 and need to be rebuilt.
 ```
 rm -rf /dev/shm/*
 ```